Writing ALL Year Long

-October - Begin addressing the most common needs
+October - Begin addressing the most common needs.

 Pro tip: Use the Trait and Total Scores report to see how your which traits your students are mastering and with which they are struggling the most.
 If you find your students are consistently scoring low in a particular trait, you can assign specific lessons within that category to help them improve that area.
 We also provide lessons for other grammar issues, such as choppy sentences, punctuation, and subject-verb agreement.

-November - your first benchmark** - opinion/argumentative writing
+November - First benchmark** - opinion/argumentative writing

 - Prompts to use: